TechyNilesh/DeepTextSearch/README.md

 ```
 ### 3. Embedding and Saving The File in Local Folder

-For Embedding we are using state of the art multilangual Sentence Transformer Embedding,We also store the information of the Embedding for fruther use on the local path **[embedding-data/]** folder.
+For Embedding we are using state of the art multilingual Sentence Transformer Embedding, We also store the information of the Embedding for further use on the local path **[embedding-data/]** folder.

 ```python
 # For Serching we need to Embed Data first, After Embedding all the data stored on the local path